EvictionEngland3 January 202613 min read

 • Particulars of claim (why you want possession)

-• Money claim if applicable (rent arrears amount)
+• money claim for unpaid rent if applicable (rent arrears amount)

 Form N119 - Particulars of Claim